-In this thesis, we will study the question of thermalization dynamics in classical and quantum many-body systems.
-More specifically, we will investigate the dynamics of some "exceptional" initial nonequilibrium states.
+In this thesis, we study the question of thermalization dynamics in classical and quantum many-body systems.
+Specifically, we investigate the dynamics starting with certain "exceptional" nonequilibrium states.
 These states are exceptional for two reasons: First, they correspond to a subset of initial conditions of measure zero.
 Second, their thermalization patterns are noticeably different from that of typical states.

-As the first example of exceptional states, we will study the stability of manybody periodic trajectories in spin chains and the quantum dynamics of the corresponding initial states.
-In particular, we will consider translationally invariant chains of interacting spins in both quantum and classical cases.
+As the first class of exceptional states, we study the stability of many-body periodic trajectories in spin chains and the quantum dynamics of the corresponding initial states.
+In particular, we consider translationally invariant chains of interacting spins in both quantum and classical cases.
 As initial conditions, we consider all spins pointed along the same direction.
-Despite their rudimentary nature, such initial conditions do exhibit a number of interesting equilibration properties.
+Despite their simple character, such initial conditions lead to a number of interesting equilibration properties.
 Namely, classical periodic trajectories may exhibit topologically different regimes of motion, and some of them are stable for relatively large system sizes.
-Furthermore, the stability of a periodic trajectory exhibits highly non-trivial dependence on the system's size.
-We will also uncover the existence of time quasicrystals where the periodic trajectory eventually exhibits stable quasiperiodic time dynamics with lowered translational symmetry.
-On the quantum side of the abovementioned problem, we will discover remnants of periodic classical dynamics in chains of spins-1 and higher.
-The remnants manifest themselves as "Finite-size quantum scars" - the eigenstates in finite systems with anomalously low entanglement entropy.
+Furthermore, the stability of a periodic trajectory has highly non-trivial dependence on the system's size.
+We also uncover the existence of time quasicrystals where the periodic trajectory spontaneously transitions to quasiperiodic time dynamics with lowered translational symmetry.
+On the quantum side of the aforementioned problem, we discover remnants of periodic classical dynamics in chains of spins-1 and higher.
+These remnants manifest themselves as "finite-size quantum scars" - the eigenstates in finite systems with anomalously low entanglement entropy.
 These eigenstates are responsible for the slowed relaxation of initial conditions.
-We also introduce "Quantum separatrix", which by analogy with classical separatrix distinguishes between two topologically different regimes of motion.
+We also introduce "quantum separatrix", which by analogy with classical separatrix distinguishes between two topologically different regimes of motion.

-As a second example of exceptional state, we will introduce Almost Complete Reviving states.
-In particular, we consider a lattice of spins 1/2 and demonstrate how to construct a quantum state such that a given spin 1/2 is maximally polarized initially and then exhibits an almost complete recovery of the initial polarization at a predetermined moment of time.
-Experimental observation of such revivals may be utilized to benchmark quantum simulators with a measurement of only one local observable.
-We will further propose to utilize these revivals for delayed disclosure of a secret.
+As a second class of exceptional states, we introduce Almost Complete Reviving states.
+Specifically, we consider a lattice of spins 1/2 and demonstrate how to construct a quantum state such that a given spin 1/2 is maximally polarized initially and then exhibits an almost complete recovery of the initial polarization at a later predetermined moment of time.
+Experimental observation of such revivals may be utilized to benchmark quantum simulators.
+We further propose to utilize these revivals for delayed disclosure of a secret.

-In the final chapter, we will study a heavy particle interacting with the gas of light particles.
-It is believed that, in such a setup, a reduced density matrix of a heavy particle should be classical-like due to the interaction with the gas.
+As a third class of exceptional states, we study a heavy particle interacting with the gas of light particles.
+It is believed that, in such a setup, the stationary reduced density matrix of a heavy particle should be classical-like due to the interaction with the gas.
 Therefore, if a heavy particle is initially in a superposition of quantum states localized around two distant points, such an initial state is expected to be highly unstable to decoherence.
-Nevertheless, we will discover that there is a measure zero subset of eigenstates in the middle of the spectrum corresponding to a heavy particle being in a highly nonclassical state of the kind described above.
+Nevertheless, we discover that there is a measurezero subset of eigenstates in the middle of the spectrum corresponding to a heavy particle being in a highly nonclassical state of the kind described above.